connectedbydata/connectedbydata.org/ai-in-education/privacy.md

 ### Submitted student work {#submitted-student-work}

 We collect content that students have created as part of this project.
 Some of this creative feedback that’s submitted may also be selected to display in a gallery at the AI in Education Summit and to reproduce it in reports or presentations.
+This content will not contain personal data.

 This content includes scanned creative work such as drawings, letters, and statements, and collective class feedback on statements about generative AI in education.
 We ask educators to block out information in student work that should not be shared with us, such as personal or sensitive information.
 If we select work for display, we will let you know and will double check ourselves that it does not contain anything personal or sensitive.

 This content is held in [Airtable](https://www.airtable.com/) and in a [Pol.is](http://Pol.is) instance operated by the Department for Education.
 Selected content may also be included in documents, slideshows and reports about the project.

-This content will be used for non-commercial research.
-It will be analysed to identify messages for a report on student feedback to the AI in Education Summit.
+This content will be analysed to identify messages for a report on student feedback to the AI in Education Summit.

 If we get a large amount of submitted student work, we may make use of AI tools within Airtable to help us: